CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 ## Configure SPAN and ERSPAN with Configuration Files

-To enable SPAN or ERSPAN for a port, you need to configure four files in the order listed below:
+To enable SPAN or ERSPAN for a port, you need to configure four files in the order listed below. `session-id` in the file name is a number between 0 and 7 that identifies the session.

 1. `/cumulus/switchd/config/mirror/session/<session-id.>/direction`

-   The direction can be `ingress`, `egress` or `both`.
+   The session direction.
+You can specify `ingress`, `egress` or `both`.

+   A Bidirectional session (`both`) is not supported on Mellanox switches.

 2. `/cumulus/switchd/config/mirror/session/<session-id.>/src`

+   The interface on which the mirror session applies.
 You can specify multiple source ports per session.
 For example, swp1,swp3,bond10,swp49.

 3. `/cumulus/switchd/config/mirror/session/<session-id.>/dest`

-   For SPAN this is the destination or sniffer, or analyzer port.
+   For SPAN, this is the interface to which the frame is mirrored for monitoring.
 For example, swp1.
-   For ERSPAN, this is source IP address and destination IP address in quotes.
+   For ERSPAN, this is source IP address and destination IP address enclosed in double quotes.
 For example, `"10.0.0.1 10.0.0.3"`.
 The source IP address and destination IP address are the encapsulation IP addresses.
-The destination IP is where the packets is forwarded.
+The destination IP address is where the packets are forwarded for monitoring.

 4. `/cumulus/switchd/config/mirror/session/<session-id.>/type`

-   The type can be either `span` or `erspan`.
+   The type of monitoring: `span` or `erspan`.

 ### SPAN Examples

-The following example mirrors all packets received on swp1, and copies and transmits the packets out of local port swp2 for monitoring:
+The following example mirrors all packets *received on* swp1, and copies and transmits the packets out of swp2 for monitoring:

 ```
 cumulus@switch:~$ cd /cumulus/switchd